-The NFL National Anthem Policy Has Been Put On Hold — For Now
+The NFL Won't Force Players To Stand During The National Anthem — For Now

 In the last two years, football fans have had more to talk about than just who wins and who loses.
 And now the NFL has hit pause their national anthem policy that asks football players to either stand or wait in the locker room when the “Star Spangled Banner” plays before games.